 Angel investors usually invest their own money in a company in exchange for equity aka a percentage of the company.
 While the size of the angel investment varies, individual angels usually write relatively small checks.
 Angels are highly relevant in the early days of fundraising.
 Angel investors come in different sizes and shapes.
 Some prefer to invest individually while others invest as a group or syndicate.

-They take significant risk in investing in a relatively unproven and early-stage business, often either because they believe in the founders or find the idea and founders solid enough to take the risk, or both with an expectation that the business will one day grow into something meaningful and in the process will give them a good return on their investment when the startup raises further investment or sell the company down the line.
+They take significant risks in investing in a relatively unproven and early-stage business, often either because they believe in the founders or find the idea and founders solid enough to take the risk, or both with an expectation that the business will one day grow into something meaningful and in the process will give them a good return on their investment when the startup raises further investment or sell the company down the line.

 Bangladesh's startup ecosystem is still in its infancy.
 Hence, we do not yet have local benchmarks in terms of average angel investment size or the amount of angel investments a startup typically raises, or how many angel investors a startup usually takes money from.
 According to several sources, a startup can bring in between one and 20 angel investors.
 Generally, the lower the number, the better.
 For the size of the investment, startups in Dhaka have raised angel investments as low as BDT 5 lac to BDT 10 lac and as high as several hundred thousand dollars.